kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pluginsrepositoryretrieve"></a>
 # **PluginsRepositoryRetrieve**
-> Plugin PluginsRepositoryRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PluginsRepositoryRetrieve (string parentLookupOrganizationId)